18F/18f.gsa.gov/research/1-sprint-karstcaves/1-sprint-research-synthesis.md

 ## Background

-We launched the new 18F website in August.
-This is the second round of research where we focused on talking to federal employees.
+This is the second round of research and we're focused on talking to federal employees.

 ## Participants